 The restructuring trend of the construction industry in Croatia has been prompted by the economic crisis and is in line with the latest developments in the EU Member States where small and medium-sized companies are more easily adapting to the modern market requirements.
 This trend reflects in the growing number of such companies while the number of large companies has been significantly reduced.
 In recent years, the national legislation and standards have been harmonised with those of the EU, because that was a necessary step in creating conditions for a rapid restructuring and adaptation of the Croatian construction industry in order to strengthen its competitiveness on the demanding EU market.
-The construction industry totalled with 4.1 percent of the Croatian gross domestic product in 2015, but showing a further declining tendency as in several previous years.
+The construction industry totalled with around 5 percent of the Croatian gross domestic product in 2016, with the tendency of growth.

-At the end of 2015, the construction industry had 66,938 employees working in 19,239 active legal entities.
-From January to December 2015, the number of employees in the industry decreased by 4.2 % compared to the same period of 2014.
-The value of the completed construction works in 2015 amounted to HRK 19,152,159,000 or EUR 2,503,550,000.
+At the end of 2016, the construction industry had 68,653 employees working in 12,990 active legal entities.
+From January to December 2016, the number of employees in the industry decreased by 3.9% compared to the same period of 2015.
+The value of the completed construction works in 2016 amounted to HRK 19,870,379,000 or EUR 2,649,380,000.